microsoft/jmeter-performance-analyzer-devops-extension/overview.md

 `JMX Run File Source URL` : This provides you the option to provide your JMX Source File via a direct external URL.
 A https URL is expected here.
 This file will be downloaded from the link and used as JMX file source to run the test.

-`Copy JMX File to bin folder` : This setting copies your jmx file to bin folder.
-This is by default set to true.
-This is by default set to true.
-Set it to false in case you want the absolute path to run.
-This is useful when you have relative paths set in the jmx for properties and input files and you might have a hierarchy of different projects with same jmx file name.

 `JMX Property File Source` : This provides you the option to provide your JMeter Property File Source.
 It can be none (in case your jmx does not require a property file to run), source code of the pipeline or it can be a direct external URL.
 This is set to default to SourceCode

 `JMX Property Source Path`: This is the path of the JMeter Property source code file.
 You can select the file path and update the input here.
 This is visible in case you select 'SourceCode' in the `JMX Property File Source` step.

 `JMeter Property Source URL` : This provides you the option to provide your JMeter Property File via a direct external URL.
 A https URL is expected here.
 This file will be downloaded from the link and used as JMX Property file source to run the test.

-`Copy JMX Property File to bin folder` : This setting copies your jmx property file to bin folder.
-This is by default set to true.
-Set it to false in case you want the absolute path to run.
-This is useful when you have relative paths set in the jmx for properties and input files and you might have a hierarchy of different projects with same jmx file name.

 `Token Regex"` : This provides you the option to specify the regex for replacing the tokens in property File to the values specified in pipeline variables.
 This is visible only if the JMX Property File source is not set to None.
 This regex must include a group match.
 The regex match should be return a group of 2 values, one with variable name second with variable and enclosure.
 Samples (Starts and ends with 1 underscore ==>  _(\\w+)_ ,Starts and ends with % ==>  %(\\w+)%)